 Drug Overdoses Worsened In 2020

 The year 2020 has not only been deemed the deadliest year in American history but also a dangerous and deadly year for substance abuse.
-America has been fighting the impact of the Opioid Crisis previous to 2020.
-While many states lost Americans to drugs like Heroin, Fentanyl, and prescription medications, states like Virginia, Ohio, and Oregon have lost many more.
+America has been fighting the impact of the Opioid Crisis prior to 2020.
+While many states lost Americans to drugs like Heroin, Fentanyl, and prescription medications, states like Virginia, Ohio, and Oregon have the highest rates of overdose deaths.

 Staggering Numbers Of 2020 Deaths Continue To Concern Many